adobe/helix-home/getting-started.md

 The `--dirty` option might be needed if you have uncommitted changes, which should not be the case for a "go live".

+Deploying will add/update the `package` value to your strain(s).
+Its value contains your `wsk-namespace` as well as the ID of the deployed action.

 List all actions deployed in your namespace:
 ```bash
 wsk action list # check if your action is in your namespace